manfredspitze/try-except-starter/try-except-practice.md

 One common problem when prompting users to enter numbers occurs when people input text instead of numbers.
 When you try to convert the input to an **integer**, you'll get a `ValueError`.

 - Write a script that prompts the user to enter two **integers**
-- In your `except` clause, catch the `TypeError` if either input value is not a number, and print a friendly error message that tells the user you were expecting a number
+- In your `except` clause, catch the `TypeError`, and print a friendly error message that tells the user you were expecting a number
 - Also add an `else` clause to your script underneath your `except` clause
 - In your `else` clause, find the sum of the two integers and use an f-string to print and display the sum of the two numbers
 - Test your script first by entering two numbers and then by entering some text instead of a number